openstack/tenks/doc/source/configuration.rst

 Variable Configuration
 ----------------------

-An override file should be created to configure Tenks.
+A variable override file should be created to configure Tenks.
 Any variables specified in this file will take precedence over their default settings in Tenks.
 This will allow you to set options as necessary for your setup, without needing to directly modify Tenks' variable files.
 An example override file can be found in ``ansible/override.yml.example``.

 Most of the configuration you will need to do relates to variables defined in ``ansible/host_vars/localhost``.
 You can set your own values for these in your